kintsugi-tech/cw-drip/README.md

   * [x] `withdraw_single`: a single user can withdraw from a single pool
   * [x] `withdraw_multiple`: a single user can withdraw from multiple pools

+* missing:
+  * [ ] check that a participant who reduces the staking below the minimum is removed during distribution.

 ## How it works

+### [TLDR]

-Any user interested in receiving tokens have to send a tx for the participation in the distribution.
-The contract will distribute shares to participants that fullfill a minimum requirement on native tokens staked every epoch.
-Every participant can decide to burn its shares to withdraw distributed tokens.
+Any user interested in receiving tokens has to send a tx to participate in the distribution.
+The contract will distribute shares to participants that fulfill a minimum requirement on native tokens staked every epoch.
+Every participant can decide to burn their shares to withdraw distributed tokens.

-The owner of the contract will be the sender of the `InstantiateMsg` tx.
-During the instantiation must be provided parameters common to every distribtuion.
-They are the minimum required staked tokens and the duration of a single epoch expressed in seconds.
-The staked tokens of every participant are computed summing up all delegations made by the address.
+### Details

+The contract owner will be the sender of the `InstantiateMsg` tx:

 ```rust
 pub struct InstantiateMsg {